CURRENT LAB MEMBERS

 Nicolas completed his PhD in the laboratory of Dr. Yasuo at Nice University (Marine research station of Villefranche-sur-Mer).
 He characterized the function of Ephrin signaling pathways during neural fate specification and pigments cells formation in Ascidians.
 Nicolas joined the laboratory as a postdoc in February 2015: he is interested in the developmental regulation of periodic patterning in juveniles of galliformes and Ratites.
 Teaming up with Richard, he links models of pattern formation to variation in natural phenotypes.
 His ultimate goal is to uncover the mystery of intricate geometric patterning.
 When not in the lab, you can find Nicolas riding his bike or fishing, or (albeit not so often in Paris) wearing a pair of skis.

 Camille joined the lab in January 2016 as part of her second year of Master's rotation student to study the origin of color domains in zebra finches using lineage techniques such as quail-zebra finch grafts and long-term electroporation.
 She is now performing her PhD; her project aims at describing the cell and tissue dynamics occurring during the formation of plumage macro- and micro-pattern.
-She recently became our "graft master", helping Nicolas with challenging hetero-specific grafting experiments, and for her project, developed the use of comparative imaging in cultured skin tissues of various species of Ratites, Galliformes, and Penguins!
+She became our "graft master" and developed the use of comparative imaging in cultured skin tissues of various species of Ratites, Galliformes, and Penguins!
+Camille defended her PhD on October 5th 2020, congrats Dr. Curantz!

 Carole Desmarquet Trin-Dinh